Protecting marine life

 How marine species are protected by law

 Under the Fisheries Act 1996 (sections 8, 9, and 15), we must avoid, remedy, and mitigate any adverse effects of fishing on the aquatic environment.
 This includes protected species.

 People who kill or injure protected wildlife must report it to a conservation officer or MPI fishery officer.
 This includes if it's caused by recreational or commercial fishing activity.

-Fisheries New Zealand works closely with the Department of Conservation (DOC).
-DOC's role includes protecting and restoring wildlife, nature, and heritage.
+Fisheries New Zealand works closely with the DOC.
+Their role includes protecting and restoring wildlife, nature, and heritage.
 For example, DOC supplies surface longline vessels with special equipment to safely release turtles if they get caught in fishing gear.

 We work with several external organisations that focus on conservation, to develop education programmes and sustainability solutions.